-If you're like me, sleep and its sidekick, grogginess, are your worst enemies.
-All this time, I've been using coffee in a daily fight against the Sandman only to find out I'm totally wrong.
-It turns out that in moments of sleepiness, the best jolt of energy will come from not just sleep or coffee, but a hybrid of both — the coffee nap.
+If you're like us, sleep and its sidekick—grogginess—are your worst enemies.
+All this time, we've been using coffee in a daily fight against the Sandman, only to find out we're totally wrong.
+It turns out that in moments of sleepiness, the best jolt of energy will come from not just sleep or coffee, but a hybrid of both—the coffee nap.

 Caffeine molecules actually look a whole lot like adenosine and will plug into the same receptors as adenosine.
 Once the caffeine has joined with that receptor, it actually blocks any adenosine from plugging in.
 Caffeine doesn't necessarily wake you up, but it does keep your brain from slowing down.

-So, if you spend those twenty minutes after drinking coffee unconscious, you'll wake up feeling totally great.
+So, if you spend those 20 minutes unconscious after drinking coffee, you'll wake up feeling totally great.
 The great thing about coffee naps is that sleep naturally clears out adenosine.
 When the adenosine is cleared out, the caffeine doesn't need to compete with anything to plug into those receptors.

 While there aren't a huge number of studies out there to prove it, there are a couple:

-- When participants in one study took a 15-min coffee nap, they committed fewer errors in a driving simulator than when they only drink coffee or took a nap.
+- When participants in one study took a 15-minute coffee nap, they committed fewer errors in a driving simulator compared to when they only drank coffee or took a nap.

 - A Japanese study showed that those who took a caffeine nap performed better on a series of memory tests.

 The coffee nap is all about timing.
-Drinking the coffee quickly (try an espresso or cold brew) and napping for only twenty minutes is key.
-Any longer and your brain enters a state of sleep inertia — making you more tired than before because you start to enter deeper stages of sleep.
+Drinking the coffee quickly (try an espresso or cold brew) and napping for only 20 minutes is key.
+Any longer and your brain enters a state of sleep inertia—making you more tired than before because you start to enter deeper stages of sleep.

 So ends an epic battle of coffee vs. sleep.
 Will you try the coffee nap?